garden-io/garden/CONTRIBUTING.md

 ## CI

-We use [Circle CI](https://circleci.com) for integration testing.
+We use [Circle CI](https://circleci.com) for integration and end to end testing.
 Sometimes it can be useful to test and debug the CI build locally, particularly when updating or adding dependencies.
 You can use their [CLI](https://circleci.com/docs/2.0/local-jobs/) for that, which